erector/erector/README.txt

     class Hello < Erector::Widget
       def render
+        html do
-        div do
+          head do
-          text "Hello!"
+            title "Hello"
           end
+          body do
+            text "Hello, "
+            b "world!", :class => 'big'
           end
         end
+      end
+    end

+    Hello.new.to_s
+    => "<html><head><title>Hello</title></head><body>Hello, <b class=\"big\">world!</b></body></html>"

 == REQUIREMENTS

-The gem depends on hoe and rake, although this is just for building erector (those who just use erector won't need these).
+The gem depends on rake and treetop, although this is just for using the "erect" tool, so deployed applications won't need these.
+Currently it also requires rails, although we plan to separate the rails-dependent code so you can use Erector cleanly in a non-Rails app.

 == INSTALL